 The Deepthought2 HPC cluster

-The Deepthought High-Performance Computing (HPC) cluster is the newest of the HPC clusters maintained by the Division of Information Technology as a general campus resource.
+The Deepthought High-Performance Computing (HPC) cluster is the primary HPC clusters maintained by the Division of Information Technology as a general campus resource.
 It is much more homogeneous in its composition, making it more suitable for large, parallel jobs.
-It also includes a substantial number of GPU-enabled nodes.
+It also includes a number of GPU-enabled nodes.

 The following table lists the hardware on the Deepthought2 cluster: